kscape/docker-rpi-opencv3-scala/README.md

-# docker-rpi-opencv3-java
+# docker-rpi-opencv3-scala
-Docker image from kscape/docker-rpi-oracle-java with OpenCV3 built from source for Java
+Docker image from kscape/docker-rpi-sbt with OpenCV3 built from source for Java (Scala with sbt)